Quantifying Network Similarity using Graph Cumulants: The Limit of Few Observed Graphs (Singular Covariance Estimates)

 Consider a single observed graph $G_{1}^{ }$ with $n$ nodes and $m$ edges.
 For the test using moments, the expected subgraph densities of the inferred distribution are taken to be those of this observed graph: \mbox{$\mu_g^{ }(\mathcal{G}) = \mu_g^{ }(G_{1}^{ })$}.
 The estimation of the variance of $\mu_{\oneedge}^{ }$ assumes that the graph moments match to second order (and, as $n$ is fixed, their expected counts as well).
 At first order, we have

 And at second order, we have

-The \textit{only} distributions satisfying both of these constraints are those containing graphs with precisely $m$ edges, and thus the variance in edge density is zero: \mbox{$\textrm{Var}(\mu_{\oneedge}^{ })=0$}.
+The \textit{only} distributions satisfying both of these constraints are those containing graphs with precisely $m$ edges,\footnote{In Equations~\ref{eq:edgeexample} and~\ref{eq:covedgexample}, we have $2m$ edges instead of $m$ because we are considering (injective) homomorphism counts, which count both orientations of each edge.} and thus the variance in edge density is zero: \mbox{$\textrm{Var}(\mu_{\oneedge}^{ })=0$}.

 In a sense, this can be thought of as a \mbox{$1 1$} covariance matrix of rank $0$.
-In general, as the number of graphs per sample $s$ increases, the rank of the covariance matrix $\boldsymbol{\Sigma}^{(\mu)_{ }}$ does as well.
-For a given order $r$, one has covariance matrices of size \mbox{$|\boldsymbol{g}| |\boldsymbol{g}|$}, and therefore requires sufficiently many graphs per sample $s$ such that the rank of the sum of the two inferred covariance matrices is no less than $|\boldsymbol{g}|$.
+In general, as the number of graphs per sample $s$ increases, the rank of the covariance matrix $\boldsymbol{\Sigma}^{\ExpLeftPar\mu\ExpRightPar}_{\vphantom{1}}$ does as well.
+For a given order $r$, one has covariance matrices of size \mbox{$|\boldsymbol{g}| |\boldsymbol{g}|$} (where $|\boldsymbol{g}|$ is the number of connected subgraphs with $r$ edges), and therefore requires sufficiently many graphs per sample $s$ such that the rank of the sum of the two inferred covariance matrices is no less than $|\boldsymbol{g}|$.
 This is the reason behind the \mbox{$s<4$} cutoff for the test using moments in Figure~\ref{Fig:RealDataComparisonS}.

-We remark that, even with sufficient sample size, the covariance matrix may be singular (if a subset of the sample exhibits coincidental colinearity or any of its \mbox{higher-dimensional} analogues).
-To handle these infrequent cases in a consistent way, we use the \textit{pseudo}inverse in Equations~\ref{eq:MahaMom} and~\ref{eq:MahaCum}. \todofinalv{maybe talk about problem with regular graphs.}
+We remark that, even with sufficient sample size, the covariance matrix may be singular (if a subset of the sample exhibits coincidental collinearity or any of its \mbox{higher-dimensional} analogues).
+To handle these infrequent cases in a consistent way, we use the \textit{pseudo}inverse in Equations~\ref{eq:MahaMom} and~\ref{eq:MahaCum}.